beaubranton4/ncaa_d1_baseball_stats/README.md

 - Enable the Looker API

-The data visualization portion of this project was built in Tableau.
-Here are instructions on how to download Tableau, connect it to Big Query and how to replicate the same visualizations that I have created.
-Unfortunately, this is the one part of the project that I was not able to "automate"
+The data visualization portion of this project was built in Looker.
+Here are instructions on how to start using Looker, connect it to Big Query and replicate the same visualizations that I have created.
+Unfortunately, this is the one part of the project that I was not able to "automate" and would not advise trying to rebuild my dashboard unless you have the time!

-Include link here.
+Link to Looker Dashboard: https://lookerstudio.google.com/s/nWiTVPz6SUw Link to Embed: <iframe width="600" height="450" src="https://lookerstudio.google.com/embed/reporting/a4fcf765-aa8c-4337-bdbe-6a165cbb5266/page/p_z3bay2lggd" frameborder="0" style="border:0" allowfullscreen sandbox="allow-storage-access-by-user-activation allow-scripts allow-same-origin allow-popups allow-popups-to-escape-sandbox"></iframe>

 8.0 Destroying Resources